What to Do in Lisbon: Portugal’s Azulejos Beautifully Reveal History and Culture

 A modern look at the craft

-You will see Lisbon’s biggest azulejo mural, a 11,625-square-foot artwork composed of more than 52,700 tiles, at Jardim Botto Machado, created in 2016 graffiti artist André Saraiva.
+You will see Lisbon’s biggest azulejo mural, a 11,625-square-foot artwork composed of more than 52,700 tiles, at Jardim Botto Machado, created in 2016 by graffiti artist André Saraiva.
 The garden’s mural features imaginary cityscapes of Lisbon, New York, Paris and Los Angeles, cities important in his life.

 All tiles were made at the Viuva Lamego, the now-closed factory in Lisbon’s Mouraria district, whose façade depicts tile murals of Asian men in conical-shaped hats and vases of flowers, in homage to Portugal’s trade with Asia and its former colonies there.